 Errata, or post-publication correction letters, are submitted by school districts after the final publication of the data report.
 When accessing a dataset, refer to the errata page to see if any errata were posted for your set of interest.

 - Data Collection Plan - The Data Collection Plan has been developed to provide a convenient reference of forms to be collected from school districts during the year by the Department of Public Instruction (DPI).
 The Plan lists recurring forms that have been authorized for collection to meet the needs of programs administered by the department.
 One-time DPI surveys or questionnaires that arise due to special program needs or legislative mandate generally cannot be anticipated.
 Such nonrecurring DPI forms are not included in the scope of the Plan.

 - Records Management - Guidance for school districts and public libraries on the management of public records as well as information on public records maintained by the Wisconsin Department of Public Instruction.

 Integrity of Data Disseminated in an Electronic Medium

 The Department of Public Instruction (DPI) has made a reasonable effort to ensure that the attached data/records are up-to-date, accurate, complete, and comprehensive at the time of disclosure.
 These records reflect data as reported to this agency by the educational community we serve for the reporting period indicated.
 These records are a true and accurate representation of the data on file at the DPI.
-Authenticated information is only accurate as of the point in time of validation and verification.
-The Department of Public Instruction is not responsible for data that is misinterpreted or altered in any way.
-Derived conclusions and analysis generated from this data are not to be considered attributable to the Department of Public Instruction.
+Authenticated information is accurate only as of the time of validation and verification.
+The DPI is not responsible for data that is misinterpreted or altered in any way.
+Derived conclusions and analyses generated from this data are not to be considered attributable to the DPI.
 Willful intent to alter and intentional tampering with public records is punishable under s.
 946.72, Wis.
 Stats.
 Offenses against computer data and programs are punishable under s.
 943.70 (2), Wis.
 Stats.